ynloultratech/graphql-bundle-docs/docs/02_Crud_Operations/01_List/02_Filters.md

 GraphQLBundle provides a generic system to apply filters on collections of nodes.

+> Advanced filters are available since `v1.2`.
+In previous versions filters are used inside `filters` argument and does not have any configuration.

 By default, if a field is exposed and is related to a entity property (non virtual field), a filter with the same name is automatically created and exposed in the list.